dart-lang/site-www/src/resources/faq.md

 ### Q. Is Dart a statically typed language?

-Yes, Dart 2 is statically typed.
-For more information, read about [Dart's type system][].
+Yes, Dart uses static typing.
+To learn more, review [Dart's type system][].

-With its combination of static and runtime checks, Dart has a sound type system, which guarantees that an expression of one type cannot produce a value of another type.
+With its combination of static and runtime checks, Dart has a sound type system.
-No surprises!
+This guarantees that an expression of one type cannot produce a value of another type.

 Even with type-safe Dart, you can annotate any variable with `dynamic` if you need the flexibility of a dynamic language.
 The `dynamic` type itself is static, but can contain any type at runtime.